-- Maintains its thermal performance and dimensions after moisture exposure.
+- Maintains its thermal performance and dimensions after exposure to moisture.

 - Acts as a capillary break in underground solutions.

-- Does not block moisture to the constructions – is a diffusion open material (Mμ = 1) that allows water vapor transportation through it.
+- Does not block moisture to the constructions – is a diffusion open material (Mμ = 1) that allows water vapor transportation.

 - Allows significantly faster drying of concrete structures than impermeable insulation materials.

-- Does not collect moisture in constructions and therefore reveals possible moisture leakages fast.
+- Does not accumulate moisture in constructions and therefore reveals possible moisture leakages fast.